 Lucy Shapiro is a professor in the Department of Developmental Biology at Stanford University’s School of Medicine, where she holds the Virginia and D. K. Ludwig Chair in Cancer Research; she is also director of the Beckman Center for Molecular and Genetic Medicine.
 She is a member of the Board of Advisors of the Pasteur Institute, the Ludwig Institute for Cancer Research, and the Lawrence Berkeley National Labs.
 She founded the anti-infectives discovery company Anacor Pharmaceuticals and is a member of its board of directors.
 Professor Shapiro has received multiple honors, including election to the American Academy of Arts and Sciences and the National Academy of Sciences.
 She was awarded the 2005 Selman A. Waksman Award from the National Academy of Sciences, the Canadian International 2009 Gairdner Award, the 2009 John Scott Award, and the 2010 Abbott Lifetime Achievement Award.

 Kiron K. Skinner is the W. Glenn Campbell Research Fellow at the Hoover Institution, Stanford University.
-At Carnegie Mellon University, she is founding director of the Center for International Relations and Politics; university adviser on national security policy; and associate professor of political science.
+At Carnegie Mellon University, she is founding director of the Center for International Relations and Politics; director of the Institute for Strategic Analysis; university adviser on national security policy; and associate professor of political science.
 Her areas of expertise are international relations, US foreign policy, and political strategy.
 Since 2004, she has served on the Chief of Naval Operations’ Executive Panel.
 In 2010, Skinner was appointed to the advisory board of the George W. Bush Oral History Project.
 In 2012, Pennsylvania governor Tom Corbett appointed Skinner to his Advisory Commission on African American Affairs.
 Skinner’s coauthored books Reagan, in His Own Hand and Reagan, a Life in Letters were New York Times best sellers.
 Her opinion pieces appear in leading newspapers and national online outlets.

 James L. Sweeney, known for his work energy economics and energy policy, is a Hoover Institution senior fellow.
 Sweeney analyzes economic and policy issues, especially those involving energy systems and/or the environment.
-He has particular research interests in global climate change, automotive fuel economy regulation, in electricity market problems, and in market structure issues.
+He has particular research interests in global climate change, automotive fuel economy regulation, electricity market problems, and market structure issues.

 John B. Taylor is the George P. Shultz Senior Fellow in Economics at the Hoover Institution and the Mary and Robert Raymond Professor of Economics at Stanford University.
 He was previously the director of the Stanford Institute for Economic Policy Research and was founding director of Stanford's Introductory Economics Center.
 He has a long and distinguished record of public service.
 Among other roles, he served as a member of the President’s Council of Economic Advisors from 1989 to 1991 and as Under Secretary of the Treasury for International Affairs from 2001 to 2005.